Decor & Projects

 Residences in La Place du Village near Orient Bay are pictured below.

-My Caribbean-Inspired Half Bath
+My Caribbean-Inspired Power Room

 st martin colorful homes